Dragon Age: Inquisition: Accolades

 In addition to winning several awards at major events and ceremonies, it was selected by IGN, Ars Technica, Game Informer, Polygon, and Electronic Gaming Monthly as their Game of the Year in 2014.

 Sequel

-Dragon Age: Dreadwolf, a direct sequel to Inquisition, is currently under development.
-Solas is featured prominently in the marketing and promotional material for the upcoming sequel.
+Dragon Age: The Veilguard, a direct sequel to Inquisition, was released on October 31, 2024.
+Solas featured prominently in the marketing and promotional material for the sequel; the original title of the game was Dragon Age: Dreadwolf, after his sobriquet.
+It was retitled Dragon Age: The Veilguard in June 2024 – BioWare explained that the titular Dread Wolf remains part of the game, however, the updated title is a stronger reflection of the game's focus.